I love any kind of soup, and this borscht recipe definitely tops my list.

-Borscht is a delicious steaming bowl of nourishing soup to brighten your mood.
-Beets give this soup an earthy sweetness (and a vibrant color), while a dash of lemon juice and fresh dill add a hint of freshness.
+Beets give this soup an earthy sweetness and a vibrant color, while a dash of lemon juice and fresh dill add a hint of freshness!

-Beyond that, ingredients can vary widely with the addition of beans among many other ingredients (Russian borscht usually includes beef).
-I include carrots and potatoes and use vegetable stock (although chicken or beef stock will work).
+Beyond that, ingredients for borscht recipes can vary widely with the addition of onions, beans, celery, and tomatoes, among many other ingredients, including beef.
+I include carrots and potatoes and use vegetable stock (although chicken or beef stock will taste great as well).

 How to Make Borscht

 Borscht (aka borsch) has a deep ruby-red color which will also stain your hands and/or white cutting boards.
 Wearing gloves is a great idea when preparing beets, as they need to be peeled.

 - Peel and chop the beets per the recipe below.